giampiportatile/PREPARE-Challenge-Phase-3/README.md

 jupyter notebooks\example.ipynb

-## Other: Application if SHapley values for recursufe feature elimination on the MHAS data
+## Other: Application of Shapley values for recursive feature elimination on the MHAS data

 Downlad the harmonized MHAS data from https://www.mhasweb.org/DataProducts/HarmonizedData.aspx Save the 'H_MHAS_c2.dta files into the analysis_of_MHAS_data folder